mkclev3/machines-that-think/README.md

 <sub> A Scene from 1982 film "The Last Unicorn" </sub>

-DRAFT This is a scene from the movie “The Last Unicorn” (1982), one of the animated movies we had on repeat when I was a kid.
+This is a scene from the movie “The Last Unicorn” (1982), one of the animated movies we had on repeat when I was a kid.
 The movie has plenty of problems, but I’m still a fan of the art.
 Looking at this scene makes me feel strangely sad.
 I’m reminded of a feeling of melancholy, peace, and maybe a little bit of despair.
 In this scene, the unicorn has been wandering alone for a long time and wishes to be reunited with the other unicorns.
 Even if you haven’t seen the movie, though, you can tell what she’s feeling just by looking at it, even though it's a weird mythical deer-horse unicorn thing.
 I think its is absolutely gorgeous, especially the lighting.
 Similar to “ecstasy,” something I really love about this piece is how graceful and ethereal the unicorn seems.
 I feel like I could stare at this frame for forever, its strangely hypnotizing.
 I also LOVE the trees and the background.
 Its got such a 1980s animation feel, I miss when movies were animated that way.
 It pops!
 Its just so gorgeous and so sad.
 And like mysterious

 **Nadeesh Prabou Watercolor**